 With Halloween right around the corner, pumpkin patches will be appearing in every corner.
 What you may not know is that most pumpkin patches will allow well-behaved pups to stroll the hay covered fields!

 Fall is the perfect time to enter your pup into a doggy costume contest like our Annual Fitdog Howl-o-ween Costume Contest!
 The hardest part about the contest is picking your favorite character to dress your canine after.
-Whether it’s Elsa or a superhero, your little pup will be sure to knock your socks off in cuteness!

 The scents of baked goods in a kitchen go hand-and-hand with what fall is all about.
 Did you know pumpkin is good for your pup’s health?!
 If your baking your pumpkin pie from scratch, you can add a tablespoon or two of pureed pumpkin (with no added sugar or spice) to your dog’s food to aid in digestive & urinary health and weight loss.